Concrete Commitments & Inadequate Access

 Concrete Commitments and Inadequate Access (hereafter Inadequate Access) is funded by the Paul Hamlyn Foundation.
 The research is being carried out by Sam Brewer, CRIPtic Arts’ Arts and Community Lead, with support from Jamie Hale, Artistic Director.

-It aims to research and develop a consensus and series of cross-sector commitments around the levels of access that should be provided for deaf and disabled audience-members.
+It aims to research and develop a consensus and series of cross-sector commitments around the levels of access that should be provided for disabled (including deaf and neurodivergent) audience-members.

-Our fundamental question is ‘at what point do we boycott or campaign against a project which has refused to meet feasible legal and social obligations to deaf and disabled artists and audiences?’
+Our fundamental question is ‘at what point do we boycott or campaign against a project which has refused to meet feasible legal and social obligations to disabled artists and audiences?’

 The research recognises that different projects are working with different scales and budgets, and will be surveying audience-members and meeting with organisations and venues to discover what is feasible for venues and organisations of varying scales, and what is unacceptable for consumers.

-We will be aiming to create a working group focused on applying of the findings from the research and the data collected.
-If you are interested in applying to be a part of this working group please e -mail firstname.lastname@example.org with a short biography of yourself in a format that best suits you (i.e. audio message, text, BSL video etc).
+We will be aiming to create a working group focused on applying the findings from the research and the data collected to a campaign to pressure organisations, venues, and funders to commit to meeting these minimum standards.
+If you are interested in applying to be a part of this working group please e-mail email@example.com with a short biography of yourself in a format that best suits you (i.e. audio message, text, BSL video etc).

 The survey is also available in Easy Read format.
 To complete the Easy Read survey, download and complete the interactive pdf below and email it to firstname.lastname@example.org.